Cube-OS/cubeOS/docs/sdk-docs/sdk-c.rst

-Using C with the Kubos SDK
+Using C with the CubeOS SDK
 ==========================

 Creating a Project